MartijnvdB/ATA32-simulator/README.md

 This project inmplements a simplified landing gear system using a finite state machine.
 It interacts with the 'airplane' and the 'pilot' using a couple of electrical swithes, a solenoid and status LEDs.

-Only a 'happy' flow is currently implemented:
+This part of the 'happy' flow is currently implemented:
 * power on/off
 * lift off/touch down
 * normal gear up
 * normal gear down
 * alternate gear down

+This part of the exception flow is currently implemented in a static way (i.e. absence of power *before* changing states, not *while* changing states:
+* electrical bus failure
+* pneumatics

-Future implementations should allow for an 'instructor' to set specific failure conditions.
+Future implementations should allow for an 'instructor' to set specific failure conditions dynamically and during state transitions.
 For example:
-* electrical power failures
 * pneumatic failures
 * mechanical failures